aclowes/yawn/README.rst

 What is different from existing tools and why?

 Code separation
-  YAWN is separate from your code.
+  YAWN runs commands you specify as a sub-processes, so there is no co-mingling of your python code with the YAWN code.
 You are responsible for how your code is released and what version of your code gets run.

 State
   YAWN makes it hard to give state to your workflows and tasks.
 Your application